Verona: Roman edifices

 Verona is famous for its Roman amphitheater, the Arena, found in the city's largest piazza, the Piazza Bra.
 Completed around 30 AD, it is the third-largest in Italy after Rome's Colosseum and the Amphitheatre of Capua.
 It measures 139 m long and 110 m wide, and could seat some 25,000 spectators in its 44 tiers of marble seats.
 The ludi (shows and gladiator games) performed within its walls were so famous that they attracted spectators from far beyond the city.

-The current two-story façade is actually the internal support for the tiers; only a fragment of the original outer perimeter wall in white and pink limestone from Valpolicella, with three stories remains.
+The current two-story façade is the internal support for the tiers.
+Only a fragment of the original outer perimeter wall in white and pink limestone from Valpolicella, with three stories remains.
 The interior is very impressive and is virtually intact, and has remained in use even today for public events, fairs, theatre, and open-aired opera during warm summer nights.